AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/sftp-management/monitoring-server-capacity-allow-listing-adding-ssh-key.md

 # Monitoring server capacity

-The Control Panel allows you to monitor and manage your SFTP storage by instance and add [!UICONTROL allow listing]IP addresses.
+The Control Panel allows you to monitor and manage your SFTP storage by instance.

 ## Accessing [!UICONTROL Control Panel] Subdomain Management